Newkirk Viaduct Monument: History

-Ca. 1930 move
+Ca. 1920s move

 By January 1926, the Pennsylvania Railroad was making plans to move the monument "because of the additional yard facilities which are required at that point.
 The understanding is that it will be placed on the present site of the Gray's Ferry Station.
 The engineering department of the Pennsylvania Railroad has the matter in charge."

-A May 1927 aerial photo shows it still in its original location.
-But presently, it was moved to the site of the now-demolished station, along the 1872 mainline, just northeast of the 49th Street Bridge, at 39.939492 north latitude, 75.210633 west longitude.
-It seems to have been moved by September 1930, when a reader asked the Inquirer about "a monument beside the Pennsylvania Railroad near the first overhead crossing which is located about Forty-Eighth or Fiftieth Street".
+The monument was indeed moved to the site of the now-demolished station on the north side of the 1872 mainline just northeast of the 49th Street Bridge, at 39.939492 north latitude, 75.210633 west longitude.
+It was moved sometime between May 1927, when an aerial photo shows it still in its original location, and September 1930, when the Philadelphia Inquirer ran a letter describing the monument in its new site.
 (In 1939, a retired Pennsylvania Railroad employee—perhaps having forgotten the actual year of the move—told the Delaware County Daily Times that the monument had been moved in late 1917 to make way for the "Hog Island Railroad"—formally, the 60th Street Branch of the Pennsylvania Railroad—and that three of Newkirk's daughters had been asked their permission for the move.)

 For the next eight decades, the monument sat all but abandoned, in disrepair, and nearly forgotten, though it was visible to passengers traveling Amtrak's Northeast Corridor or SEPTA Regional Rail trains on the Airport Line and the Wilmington/Newark Line.

 2016 move

-In 2013, interest in the Newkirk Monument was rekindled by a pair of articles written by Bradley Peniston for Hidden City Philadelphia, a local organization about the built environment.
+In 2013, interest in the Newkirk Monument was rekindled by a pair of articles written by Bradley Peniston for Hidden City Philadelphia, a local organization concerned with the built environment.
 The articles explored the monument's significance and suggested it be moved to a more visible site.
 Over the next few years, the idea was embraced and brought to fruition by a host of public and private entities, including Amtrak, Philadelphia Parks & Recreation, Schuylkill River Development Corporation, landscape architects Andropogon Associates, planners PennPraxis, conservators Materials Conservation, and movers with the George Young Company.
 On November 17–18, 2016, the monument was moved to a new concrete pad along the under-construction "Bartram's Mile" section of the Schuylkill River Trail.